-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 A car's make is the brand of the vehicle, while the model refers to the name of a car product and sometimes a range of products.

 Cars of the same model can vary greatly in body style and trim level.
 Often, just knowing the car model might not be enough to correctly identify a car when: